-Taking inspiration and learning points from design-led cities such as Melbourne and New York, Auckland saw the potential catalytic role of good urban design in spurring creativity in its businesses, government and people while creating a more liveable and vibrant environment.
-Design was thus instituted at the core of Auckland’s urban revitalisation strategy, shaping policies and redevelopment projects.
-Here’s a visual walk-through of some of the city’s urban transformation led by the city’s Design Champion Ludo Campbell-Reid.
+Taking inspiration from design-led cities such as Melbourne and New York, Auckland used good urban design to spur creativity in its businesses, government and people while creating a more liveable and vibrant environment.

 Vitality in Auckland as one of the world’s most culturally diverse cities